If you previously read webglfundamentals.org there are some differences that you should be aware of.

 Back when I started,

 <input type="range"> was maybe still not commonly

 I made all helper functions have a prefix

 var program = createProgramFromScripts(...)

-I hope this makes it more clear what those functions are and where to find them.
+I hope this makes it more clear what these functions are and where to find them.

 I'm debating whether or not to change any of the webglfundamentals examples to match.
 It took a couple of weeks of solid work to edit all the existing examples and articles.
 I mostly feel within 12 months WebGL1 will be mostly replaced by WebGL2 because all the browsers are on auto update.
-Firefox and Chrome will ship WebGL2 soon covering a large percentage of users on desktop and Android.
-If Apple and Microsoft add WebGL2 support to Safari macOS, Safari iOS and Edge respectively then probably the majority of people will be covered by WebGL1 and we can all just move on to WebGL2.
+Firefox and Chrome will ship WebGL2 soon, covering a large percentage of users on desktop and Android.
+If Apple and Microsoft add WebGL2 support to Safari macOS, Safari iOS, and Edge respectively, then probably the majority of people will be covered and we can all just move on to WebGL2.